v3rbalgit/sptf2tdl/README.md

 # sptf2tdl
 A simple Python web appplication for porting Spotify playlists to TIDAL.
 It uses Flask, SQLAlchemy and Socket-IO for the backend and simple HTML, Bootstrap theme and jQuery for the frontend.
-The matching algorithm will primarily pick master quality track versions where found.
+The matching algorithm will pick master quality track versions where found.

 ### Usage:
 0. Create `.env` file in root directory with `client_id="???"` and `client_secret="???"` values obtained via [Spotify developer portal](https://developer.spotify.com/dashboard/applications)